tkint/library-kata/library-backend/README.md

 3. A user can borrow a book
 4. A user can return a book
 5. A user can list his borrowed books
-6. A user can list his active loans
+6. A user can list his current loans

 There is a swagger available at : http://localhost:8080/swagger-ui/index.html